Cross Hands services

 Trivia and History

-The service area was built in 1989, along with the lengthy upgrade to the A48.
-At the time it had a dedicated exit off the roundabout which only served the Elf forecourt, Little Chef restaurant and a Travelodge hotel (sometimes advertised as Little Chef Lodge), but it was clearly designed to attract more development.
+Construction on this service area began in late 1988, along with the lengthy upgrade to the A48, with a Little Chef restaurant and Travelodge hotel opening in Spring 1989 and an Elf forecourt opening later.
+At the time it had a dedicated exit off the roundabout, which only served the service area, but the area was clearly designed to attract more development.
 A small tourist information centre was built by the exit.

-The end of the millennium brought major changes to Cross Hands with the Little Chef gaining a Burger King franchise in 1999, which was intended to become a drive thru.
-The tourist information centre also closed in the same year, later being demolished, and the forecourt changed to Total.
+The end of the millennium brought major changes to Cross Hands, with the Little Chef gaining a Burger King franchise in 1999, which was intended to become a drive thru.
+The tourist information centre closed that year, later being demolished, and the forecourt changed to Total.

-The Burger King later closed and was left empty before the Little Chef was the victim to a cull of unprofitable branches in January 2012 and also closed.
+The Burger King later closed and was left empty, before the Little Chef was the victim to the 2012 cull of unprofitable branches and closed that January.
 The building was later taken over by Euro Garages to become the Starbucks.